art-ist/WebShot/README.md

 ﻿# WebShot

-A simple tool to create screenshots of websites using Selenium Webdrivers.
+A simple utility to create screenshots of websites using Selenium Webdrivers.

 ## Features